folowookere/yahoo-project/README.md

-These are my Yahoo Finances project files.
+These are my Yahoo Finance project files.